pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Unsupported.md

     The PC-8300 is a Kyocera project, rebranded also by Olivetti and Tandy Radio Shack, the CPU shoulud be 8085 compatible (not Z80).

 http://www.old-computers.com/museum/computer.asp?c=350
+This document about the display of the PC-8201 could be valid also for the PC-8401: https://www.masswerk.at/rc2016/01/04.html

 ### Micronique Victor / Hector